How to Repair “iTunes Has an Invalid Signature” Error

 Step #1 – On your keyboard, press the Windows key and R simultaneously.

 Step #2 – When the “Run” box appears, enter “inetcpl.cpl” and hit the Enter key.

-Step #3 – From the menu that now appears, check the box of the option “Allow software to run or install even if the signature is invalid”, and click “Apply”.
+Step #3 – From the menu that now appears, please check the box of the option “Allow the software to run or install even if the signature is invalid”, and click “Apply”.

 Step #4 – Restart your computer and then go ahead to open iTunes.

 Step #5 – Click on “Help” on the top menu, and then “Check for Update”.

 Step #6 – iTunes should now successfully update to the most recent version that is available.